 Required Application Materials

-Applicants for the MFA degree with a major in visual communication and design must submit all of the following documentation to the College of Graduate Studies, Jacksonville State University, 700 Pelham Road North, Jacksonville, Alabama 36265-1602, to be considered for admission.
+Applicants for the MFA degree with a major in visual communication and design must submit all of the following documentation to Graduate Admissions, 320 Bibb Graves, Jacksonville State University, 700 Pelham Road North, Jacksonville, Alabama 36265-1602 to be considered for admission.
+The application deadline for applicants seeking Graduate Assistantships and Scholarships is February 1.
+The general application deadline is April 1.
+Applicants will only be accepted for enrollment for each fall semester.
+Preference will be given to applicants for full-time study.
+Contact the Department of Art for more information at 256-782-5626 or Graduate Studies at 256-782-5325.

-- Official transcripts(s) from all postsecondary institutions attended.
+Official transcripts(s) from all colleges/universities with degrees posted.
 (Students who have previously attended JSU do not need to request a transcript from the University.)

-- Applicants must submit a portfolio of 20 examples of current work demonstrating proficiency in the area of visual communication and design.
-Print work should be in a single PDF or JPEGs submitted on a CD or DVD.
-Images should not exceed 1600 pixels in any direction, 150-300 dpi, and the file size cannot exceed 2 MB.
-Orient all images top up, for correct viewing.
-Please label CD with your name and label each image as follows: last name, first name, title, date, media and number that corresponds with that image on an image index; digital work should be submitted in Flash, QuickTime, or HTML format as appropriate.
-A separate image index should accompany the samples, listing title, date, media, and relevant information or project descriptions.
+Applicants must submit a portfolio of 20 examples of current work demonstrating proficiency in the area of visual communication and design.
+Work should be submitted in a single PDF including titles, dates, media, and relevant information or project descriptions.
 Applicants must demonstrate competence and understanding of design related digital technology, including proficiency in industry standard page layout, illustration, and image manipulation software.
 Prerequisites and/or technical experience specific to this field of study may be required prior to admission.
-The Department of Art is not responsible for the submission of original work Submissions will not be returned.
+Submissions will not be returned.

 Grade Point Average – At least 3.0 for the final 60 semester hours (90 quarter hours) of undergraduate study.